Canon 1300D vs Nikon W300

 Review summary: Canon 1300D vs Nikon W300

 So how do things add up?
 Which of the two cameras – the Canon 1300D or the Nikon W300 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 1300D: